 AMOS—which stands for “A Mid-Iowa Organizing Strategy”—consists of 30 member faith communities, including Central.
 AMOS employs community organizing strategies to advance an agenda of social justice.
 Central provides office space for AMOS’ executive director, hosts meetings, participates in AMOS activities, and supports the work of AMOS financially.
 Working together, we are engaged on issues of mental health, juvenile justice reform, workforce development, and affordable housing.
 Contact Lead Organizer Liz Hall at 515-619-6930.

-Inspired by Jesus’ call for us to be peacemakers, Central co-sponsors events of the Des Moines Faith Committee for Peace, such as the annual International Peace Day Service or the Palm Sunday Procession and Service of Peace.
+Inspired by Jesus’ call for us to be peacemakers, Central co-sponsors events of the Des Moines Faith Committee for Peace, such as the annual International Peace Day Service (September) or the Palm Sunday Procession and Service of Peace (spring time).

 Central supports a 24-week class offered by the Center for Social Ministry, an ecumenical organization in Des Moines committed to working for a more just and peaceful world.
 JustFaith is a transformative, small-group program inviting participants to live more deeply, with a greater sense of purpose.
 JustFaith helps connect participants’ faith and spirituality with the needs of the world and provides tools to make a difference.
 If you would like to register or need more information, contact Susie Tierney, at the Center for Social Ministry, 515-782-3054.

 Harvest Annual Offering

-The Harvest Offering (previously known as the Rural Partnership Offering) is supported through the Presbytery of Des Moines and is divided three ways:
+The Harvest Offering is supported through the Compassion, Peace and Justice Task Force of the Presbytery of Des Moines and is divided for two designations:

 Advent Annual Offering